-Georgia requires that the amount of monies kept by the University be itemized and that not over \$150.00 be retained for Administrative costs.
+Georgia requires that the amount of monies kept by the University be itemized and that not over \$100.00 be retained for non-refundable application fee.
 The current Park University refund table will apply with the following distribution of funds for an 8-week term.